sscott321/sscott321/README.md

 - 👋 Hi, I’m @sscott321
 - 👀 I’m interested in ...
-Cybersecurity, software development, astronomy, music
+Cybersecurity, Software Engineering, Astronomy, Music
 - 🌱 I’m currently learning ...
 Cybersecurity and Information Assurance
 - 💞️ I’m looking to collaborate on ... n/a
 - 📫 How to reach me ... scottba321@gmail.com